 Any athlete’s worst fear—professional or amateur—is injuring themselves to a point that prevents them from continuing to work out.
 But, the reality is, exercise injuries are far more common than we think.

-Experts agree that the best thing to do if you fall victim to a knee injury is to seek help—and to know the signs that signal something serious.
-Here are seven that should prompt an immediate visit to your doctor’s office.
+Experts agree that the best thing to do if you fall victim to a knee injury is to seek help (this will keep you comfortable in the meantime)—and to know the signs that signal something serious.

 You’re experiencing swelling.